scraswell/golangca/openssl/README.md

 - A method to obtain the CRL.
 - Implement scheduler for DB update such that expired certificates will be updated in the DB without user interaction.
 - REST API for the service
+- When signing the certificate, produce, for-download a working certificate chain.

 ## Endpoint authentication
 - undecided